-When East (who delays taking the A until the third round, just to be awkward) returns a Diamond (the poor guy doesn't have a Spade to lead back to his partner) we win that, cash the last boss Heart and then take the rest of the top tricks.
+When East takes the VA (on the third round, just to be awkward) and returns a Diamond (the poor fellow doesn't have a Spade to lead back to his partner) we win that, cash the last boss Heart and then take the rest of the top tricks.

-If we do the math we get 2+3+2+2 = 9 (In other words, two Spades plus three Hearts plus two Diamonds plus two Clubs makes a total of nine tricks).
+The arithmetic consists of 2+3+2+2 = 9 (In other words, two Spades plus three Hearts plus two Diamonds plus two Clubs makes a total of nine tricks).